Last updated on:

 If you’re laying this down on hardwood with a goal to eliminate scratches from cropping up, that’s exactly what Motiontex does.

-Many users get nervous at how thin this pad is, but with its anti-tear design, it keeps your treadmill in place.
+Many users get nervous at how thin this mat for carpet is, but with its anti-tear design, it keeps your treadmill in place.

-No jittering, no sliding off the mat, and no more damaged floors.
+No jittering, no sliding off the mat, and no more damaged hardwood floors.

 Sunny Health & Fitness Exercise Equipment Mat